paavanc/flask-postgres-replica/README.md

 ## TradeOffs

-We initially tried using google secret manager to inject secrets in memory at run time.
-However, the doit binary installed in the docker image assumes our service only runs via pid one.
-This approach won't work because we use gunicorn to run our flask app.
+We initially tried using google secret manager and injecting secrets in memory at run time.
+However, the doit binary installed in the docker image, which does the translation,  assumes our service only runs via pid one.
+This approach won't work because we use a gunicorn server to run our flask app.
 Gunicorn spins up our flask app on multiple pids.

 It came down to a tradeoff between dynamic passwords and stability of the app.